csc-training/elements-of-hpc/hpc-programming/parallel-programming.md

 }
 ```

-Even though you would not be familiar with C++, it should be quite
+You might not be familiar with C++, but it should be quite
 clear that even though the computational routine itself, `compute_sum`,
 is very simple, some extra code is needed in order to use
-GPU.
+GPUs.
 Contrary to shared memory parallelization with threads in CPUs,
-with GPUs one typically uses many more threads than there are cores on GPU.
+with GPUs one typically uses many more threads than there are cores on a GPU.